 13.1.1.2 Intermediate Precision Limit (i.p.)—The difference between two results obtained under intermediate precision conditions that would, in the long run, in the normal and correct conduct of the test method, exceed the values shown in Table 7 in only one case in twenty.
 When only a single test result is available, the Intermediate Precision Limit can be used to calculate a range (test result ± Intermediate Precision Limit) outside of which a second test result would be expected to fall about one time in twenty.

-TABLE 7 Test Precision